From Eigenvalues to the Spectrum

 Compact Operators: "Almost Finite-Dimensional"

-The right shift example in Section 1 showed that a general
+The right shift example in From Eigenvalues to the Spectrum showed that a general

 Definition: Compact Operator